Our School App Stay connected on the go...

 It is best to make medical appointments outside school hours.
-If you must leave school during the day for any reason, then please bring a note from your parents in advance of the date, and show this to your form tutor/matron.
-You must sign out at Matron’s office.
+If you must leave school during the day for any reason, then please bring a note from your parents in advance of the date, and show this to the Attendance Officer/Matron.
+You must sign out at the Attendance Officer’s room in reception.
 If you return to school later on the same day then you must sign in again.
 All students must be collected by a parent for such appointments.

 The fire bell is a continuous ringing bell.
 Leave bags and equipment in the room.
 Leave the building in a quiet and sensible manner, following the fire route from the room you are in.
 Gather in line by tutor group, in silence, on the tennis courts where registration will take place.

 Parents are asked not to arrange family holidays during term time as this affects your learning.
-Permission can only be given by the Headteacher and a leave of absence form must be completed.
-This can be found on the website.
+Permission can only be given by the Headteacher and the on-line leave of absence form must be completed.

 The school is required to record attendance and report all absence.
 Excessive absence will be followed up by the Educational Welfare Office and may lead to legal proceedings.

 All students are required to leave valuable personal property at home.
 It is not expected that students should have a mobile phone in school with them as we will always accommodate youngsters who need to phone home.
 If there is a need, in exceptional circumstances for a phone to be brought into school, it must be handed in to the school office for safe keeping, first thing in the morning.
 This ruling applies to other personal items such as iPods etc. We cannot accept responsibility for valuables which are not handed in for safe keeping.
 If staff see phones during the school day they will be confiscated and not returned until the end of school on the following Friday (please see the Behaviour Policy for full details).
 Money must be kept about one’s person and not left in bags or coat pockets.

 Details of the locker company can be found at the following website: www.ilsschools.co.uk.
 We strongly recommend that students have a locker to keep their belongings safe and tidy.

 Items of lost property are regularly put on display for collection, before eventual disposal; frequently, unnamed possessions, from sandwich boxes to reading glasses and other valuable items are not claimed.
-The Lost Property Cupboard is opened daily at 2.00-2.30pm for students to check for mislaid items.
-School is cleared every Friday and items left are put into lost property.
 Aside from the locker storage, items should not be left anywhere else around school.

 Please encourage your son/daughter to look carefully for mislaid items and enlist our help before deciding something is lost forever.